Red Cliffs Lodge

 On the outskirts of Moab, Red Cliffs Lodge is a beautiful estate resting on the banks of the Colorado River.
 That’s the hook.
-Once here, you'll enjoy great food, adventure and the latest bottlings from Utah's first and largest winery.
+Once here, you'll enjoy great food, adventure.

 On the outskirts of Moab, near the entrance to Castle Valley, Red Cliffs Lodge is a beautiful estate resting on the banks of the Colorado River.
 That’s the hook.
 For those staying overnight, if you arrive early to check-in, you’ll be anticipating your return to your room throughout the day.
 Check-in late and weary after a long day on the road, bike, river, whatever, the soothing sound of the current will immediately calm and inspire your mind back to life.
 For those late arrivers, just wait until the red rock landscape that dawn brings.